A Summary of Our First Five Road Trips

 “William Aiken, Jr. died at his summer home in Flat Rock, North Carolina, in 1887.
 He left his property to his wife and daughter.
 Harriet Aiken continued to live in the house until her death in 1892.
 Her daughter, Henrietta, and son-in-law, Major A.B.
 Rhett, raised their four sons and one daughter in the house.
 Upon Henrietta’s death, the house was divided between her children and their heirs.
 Two sons, I’On Rhett and Andrew Burnet Rhett, Jr. continued to live in the house until the mid twentieth century.”

 4) The last house was the Joseph Manigault House, built in 1803.
 The most significant thing about this man was that thanks to him, there is a fabulous historic museum of Charleston history and more!
 We love museums and actually toured it before this house.
 We were pretty beat as these tours and all the stairs were wearing us out, so we weren’t going to see it.
-But after learning something about him at the museum, we cut that short and came to see the house!
-From the website:
+But after learning something about him at the museum, we cut that short and came to see the house:

 “One of Charleston’s most exquisite antebellum structures, the Joseph Manigault House, built in 1803, reflects the urban lifestyle of a wealthy, rice-planting family and the enslaved African Americans who lived there.
 An exceptional example of Federal period architecture, this elegant townhouse, a National Historic Landmark, was designed for Joseph Manigault by his brother Gabriel, who is also credited with designing Charleston’s current City Hall.